-Gifted students: You have just received keys to our newest laboratories.
-Over the next three years you are going to take part in discoveries that will change the face of humanity.
+Gifted students: You have just received the keys to our newest laboratories.
+Over the next three years, you will take part in discoveries en route to solving the challenges that face humanity.

 What is the universe made of?
 What causes adolescence to begin when it does?
 And what is the deal with primary numbers?
-There are questions that even the greatest of scientists cannot answer – but maybe you can.
-In the “Alpha” program for gifted students you will be the ones choosing the topic you find the most interesting and researching it.
-For this purpose, you will be granted access to our advanced laboratories at the Weizmann Institute of Science, in which you will spend a great deal of time with the other program members and the mentors, top-of-the-line lecturers and researchers.
-And so you don't forget there is also a life outside the lab, we, the social instructors and researchers of the institute, will also meet with you in summer camp, at the youth village and in other places around the country in which you will take part in fun social activities.
+There are questions that even the greatest minds cannot answer – but maybe you can!
+In the “Alpha” program for gifted students, you will be the ones choosing the topic you find the most interesting and researching it.
+Towards this, you will be granted access to the Weizmann Institute’s advanced laboratories, where you will spend time with the other program members and its mentors, leading lecturers and researchers.
+And so you won’t forget there is also life beyond the lab, the program also includes fun activities during the summer camp at the Laub Youth Village on campus and in other places around the country.
 So what is your topic of choice?

 More about the program